 |Ghasr e Monshi House/Hotel

 On Ahmad Abad Ave. across from Golzar Street, there is an old quarter named Dar-

 The size of the main chamber in the house is 4 by 6.4 square meters having a flat ceiling of 4.5 meters high.
 The elegance and arrangement of its pendentives remind one, of a monumental shrine named; Kalbasi, in the neighborhood of Hakim Jame-Mosque.
 There is also an elegant sash window with colorful glasses.
 One finds another attractive room on the western side, fully embellished in the central part of its ceiling with a cross-shaped figure.
-At the end of each arm, the upper body of a Qajar princess, and on the other end, a European princess in symmetry depicted.
-Each one is a representative of a different painting of their era, an amalgamation of two genres, called; Qahveh Khanehie (Coffee House) style.
+At the end of each arm, the upper body of a Qajar princess, and on the other end, a European princess in symmetry is depicted.
+Each one is representative of a different painting of their era, an amalgamation of two genres, called; Qahveh Khanehie (Coffee House) style.